EU CSRD Assurance

 • Prepare reporting systems.
 Ensure you have clear Key Performance Indicators (KPI’s), goals and a plan in place.

-In FY 2025 review your reporting activities and systems to establish or improve for 2026 reporting.
-If you are not eligible to report in 2025 under CSRD, note that you will have to report for the companies that are in the scope because they need information about their supply chain’s impacts.
+In FY 2025, review your reporting activities and systems to establish or improve your reporting in 2026.
+If you are not required to report under CSRD in 2025, note that you may receive information requests from your customers requiring information on their supply chain.

 The CSRD applies to companies in the following order (according to Article 5 in CSRD):